DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/Reports.md

 parent: Medical-Guide
 ---

-# Reports
+# Medical Reports
-As a reminder, medical reports and their disclosures are subject to <a href="/docs/Modern/Privacy.html">Privacy Laws</a>
+All medical reports and their disclosure are governed by applicable Privacy Laws.
+Ensure compliance when accessing, handling, or sharing protected health information (PHI).

+{: .highlight }
+> There is an MDT Report Template to guide you writing reports.
+The below information is for additional immersion.

+---

 ## Types of Medical Reports

+---

 ### General Medical Records
-General Medical Records generally include the following information if available:
+These are the most common reports created for patient care and typically include:

-- Name of Patient
+- Patient Name
-- Condition
+- Presenting Condition
-- Evaluation
+- Medical Evaluation
-- Procedure
+- Procedures Performed
-- Post-Op/Discharge Instructions
+- Post-Op / Discharge Instructions
-- Any ICU Follow-Up visits until they are discharged
+- ICU Follow-Up Notes (if admitted)
-- Time of Death, if applicable
+- Time of Death (if applicable)

 ---

-### In Case of Emergency (ICE)
+### In Case of Emergency (ICE) Report
-ICE reports allow medical staff to get pertinent medical history information about a patient as well as establish emergency contacts to reach out to if the patient is incapacitated.
-ICE Contacts are generally situationally permitted access to the current scene's medical information.
-These reports can include:
+ICE reports are used in critical situations to retrieve essential patient information and contact designated individuals.
+ICE contacts may be granted access to scene-specific medical details depending on the situation.

+**Common fields include:**

-- Name of Patient
+- Patient Name
 - Date of Birth
-- Height
-- Weight
+- Height & Weight
-- Personal Emergency Contacts
-- Professional Emergency Contacts
+- Emergency Contacts (Personal & Professional)
-- Personal Medical History / Diagnoses
+- Medical History / Diagnoses
 - Family Medical History
 - Allergies
 - Blood Type
 - Donor Status

 ---

 ### Mental Health Records
-Information from a mental health record/diagnoses should include:
+Filed when a patient presents with or is diagnosed with a mental health condition.
+These reports should be handled with extra discretion.

+**Details include:**

-- Name of Patient
+- Patient Name
-- Diagnosed Medical Condition
+- Diagnosis
-- Medications Prescribed
+- Prescribed Medications
-- Work Clearance If Needed
+- Work or Activity Clearance (if applicable)
-- Related Medical Reports
+- Relevant Linked Medical Reports

 ---

 ### Physical Exam Records
-Pre-Employment Physical Exams are required by some governmental institutions and businesses.
-These exam reports typically include the findings from:
+Often required for employment or governmental clearance, these comprehensive medical exams typically document:

-- ICE Report
+- ICE Report Data
-- Eye Exam
-- Ear Exam
+- Vision and Hearing Tests
-- Heart and Lung Exam
+- Cardiopulmonary Exam (Heart & Lungs)
-- Blood Work
+- Blood Panel Results
-- Drug Test
+- Drug Screening
-- Physical Fitness Test
+- Physical Fitness Assessment

 ---

 ### Staff Patient Lists
-For medical staff with a specialty that requires multiple or routine visits with a patient, it is encouraged to create a report with a patient list.
-This should include the following information:
+For specialised staff managing ongoing or high-volume patient cases.
+Maintaining this list is encouraged for continuity of care.

+**Recommended fields:**

-- Name of Staff
+- Staff Member’s Name
-- Current list of patients in that specialty, their phone number, and associated report
-- Waiting list of patients who have requested to see a doctor in that specialty and their phone number
-- Previously seen patients who are no longer seeking the specialized treatment
+- Current Active Patients + Contact Info + Report Links
+- Waiting List Patients + Contact Info
+- Archived Patients (previously under care)

 ---

 ### Autopsy Records
-Information included in an autopsy report generally includes
+Created when a patient has died and an autopsy is performed.
+These are official documents used for medical and legal purposes.

+**Typical contents:**

-- Name of Patient
+- Patient Name
-- Explanation of fatal injuries
+- Summary of Fatal Injuries
-- Personal Effects
+- Personal Effects Collected
-- Death Certificate
+- Certified Death Certificate

 ---

-### Medical Record Access Report
+### Medical Record Access Log
-Some cities have an active police/DOJ system that requests medical records.
-Keeping track of those requests will allow players to leave breadcrumbs for improperly accessed documents/corruption rp.
-Information to track would include:
+Used to track external or law enforcement access to medical records.
+Helps support IC audit trails and RP transparency.

+**Track the following:**

- - Report accessed
+- Name of Report Accessed
- - Requestor
+- Requestor’s Name
- - Requesting organization
+- Requesting Agency or Department
- - Associated Police Incident report or Case Number
+- Linked Police/DOJ Case or Incident Number
- - Date accessed
+- Date of Access
- - Medical staff who accessed
+- Medical Staff Member Who Accessed

+---